 The Dalkey Archive features a swimming spot from when it was for gentleman bathers only.
-It was there that De Selby encountered St Augustine and surrealistic visions of eternity.
+It was in a cave near there that De Selby encountered St Augustine and surrealistic visions of eternity.
 This was the Vico Swimming Club, a real place I frequented as a child and student.
 Today, some call it The Ramparts.
 Others call it the Vico Baths.
 Yet others call it The Men’s Bathing Place despite today’s gender neutrality.[Read more…] about Saints and Dolphins Swim

 Every town and city has traffic problems.
 Most of them arise from evolution.
 That is to say, the function of the towns has changed with time.
 Dalkey in South County Dublin is no different.